 Addiction is a complex but curable problem.
 Here are some treatments for addictions:

 ⦁ Medical attention to treat the symptoms of alcohol or drug withdrawal.

 ⦁ Treatment and assessment for psychological issues arising at the same time such as anxiety and depression.

 ⦁ Long-term continuation of treatment to prevent re-occurrence.

-⦁ Rational Emotive Behavior Therapy it can support you to understand your negative thoughts and provide you means to win against the feelings of self-harm.
+⦁ Rational Emotive Behavior Therapy can support you to understand your negative thoughts and provide you means to fight against the addiction.

 ⦁ Cognitive Behavioral Therapy and self help groups such as Alcoholics Anonymous, Narcotics Anonymous, Sex Anonymous, etc.